 Here that function accepts as input two vectors.
 The first one is the input of the last word.
 And the second one is the embedding of current word.
 So the function connects the current word with previous words.
 And the input of this function h is a high dimensional vector that records the information of the preceding sequence.
 And this function is applied recurrently to every word in this sequence.
-As shown here, so that a hidden(1:20:17) vector like h2 records not only the information of revenue, but also the information of the word "the", so now each vector here records the context information of the world.
+As shown here, so that a hidden vector like h2 records not only the information of revenue, but also the information of the word "the", so now each vector here records the context information of the world.

 But we still need a function that predict whether it is not a part of an entity.
 So we had a new function g here.
 It accepts the input h and output of two dimensional vectors.
 The first dimension is the probability that this word is part of an entity.
-And the second dimension is probability that this word is not part of an energy.
+And the second dimension is the probability that this word is not part of an energy.
 So with the help of embedding that we can convert each word into a vector.
 And with the help of recurrent neural network that connecting words in the sentence.
 And a record is context information.
 We can finally decide whether a word should be a part of an entity.